Pinned QMA: The power of fixing a few qubits in proofs: A dynamical view of pinning

 In the previous section, we looked at how pinning can contribute to the complexity of determining the static properties of local Hamiltonians -- the bounds on the energies of states from the pinned subspace.
-We now turn to a dynamical question, asking what pinning can contribute when applied to an evolution with a local, time-independent Hamiltonian.
-Imagine we can evolve with a restricted set of interactions (or unitaries), while constantly measuring one qubit in a particular basis, pinning it via the Zeno effect to a particular state.
-In the circuit model, we know that having access to specific states can greatly enhance the power of a restricted model.
+We now turn to a dynamical question, asking what pinning can contribute when applied to an evolution with a local, time-independent Hamiltonian with a restricted set of interactions (or unitaries).
+We will consider constantly measuring one qubit in a particular basis, pinning it via the {\em Zeno effect} to a particular state.
+Note that this is different from {\em postselection.} There, one is allowed to choose a particular result of a measurement of a subsystem without regard of the result's (im)probability.
+This would give one immense computational power \cite{postselection}, as postselected quantum computation has the power of \PP, much larger than \NP.
+Pinning does not allow us to choose a measurement result freely.
+Instead, we must rely on the Zeno effect to give us a high probability of the desired projection.
+Pinning is thus applicable in practice, unlike the theoretical concept of postselection.

+With frequent projective measurement, we effectively get access to a specific state of a qubit, and thus a specific subspace of the whole Hilbert space.
+We will show that the dynamics of restricted Hamiltonians in this chosen subspace can result in universal dynamics.
+In the circuit model, we know that access to specific states can greatly enhance the power of a restricted model.
 For example, a source of magic states is enough to turn computation with Clifford gates into a universal quantum computation \cite{MagicStatesBravyi}.

-Could pinning have the same type of implication, when used in an evolution with a fixed, restricted type, local Hamiltonian in continuous time?
-We will now show that building Hamiltonians following a similar strategy as in the previous section together with pinning via the {\em quantum Zeno effect} allows us to achieve non-stoquastic evolution with only stoquastic Hamiltonians, as well as evolution with non-commuting Hamiltonians with only commuting terms in the Hamiltonian.
-We thus get universal quantum computation out of evolution with a restricted set of Hamiltonians together with a fixed Pauli basis measurement of a \emph{single} qubit.
+Following a similar strategy as in the previous section, we will now show how to get universal quantum computation out of evolution with a restricted set of (e.g. commuting) Hamiltonians together with a fixed Pauli basis measurement of a \emph{single} qubit.